What is ROTator?

 Years ago, long before the Internet became popular or the World Wide Web existed, computer enthusiasts used a simple cipher known as ROT 13 to disguise the text of their Usenet postings.
 Sometimes they used ROT 13 to protect innocent eyes against dirty jokes, or to obfuscate other messages that might be deemed objectionable by unknown viewers.
 (That was when the Internet was virtually a private network for scientists and academics, not the free-for-all it is today.)

 My ROTator applet, written in the Java programming language, lets you encode and decode text in ROT 13.
-You may wonder why it's necessary, since many popular web browsers and email programs can already decode ROT 13.
-ROTator goes beyond those programs to allow encoding and decoding in any rotational format.
+ROTator goes beyond other ROT 13 programs to allow encoding and decoding in any rotational format.
 ROTator lets you rotate the letters left or right, and you can rotate them by any number of letters from 1 to 26.
 (Of course, ROT 26 would wrap completely around the alphabet and yield the same text you started with, but it's included for completeness.)

 You can use ROTator to encode or decode ROT 13 messages, or you can use it as a simple encryption tool.
 If you choose a nonstandard rotational value or direction -- such as ROT 12 left -- it'll really throw somebody who's expecting ROT 13.
 When they try to decode the message, it gets even more scrambled!